 The range is the distance over the cable which the OTDR will measure.
 The range should be longer than the cable you are testing.
 For example, if your link is 56.3 km long, choose 60 km.
 For distances greater than approximately 15 km, make your first measurement in longhaul mode, otherwise use shorthaul.

 Usually single-mode is set for 1310 nm or 1550 nm, and multimode is set for 850 nm or 1300 nm.

 If the trace is very noisy, increase the number of averages.
 Usually 16-64 averages are adequate.
 To improve the signal to noise ration of the trace, the OTDR can average multiple measurements, but averaging takes time.
 So try to average over a longer time.

 In this mode, you can modify parameters only if you stop a measurement explicitly.
 So it avoids you to erase a trace averaged over a long time by accident.
-You use realtime mode to check your connection, the quality of splices, and whether a fiber is connected.
+You use realtime mode to check your connection, the quality of splices, and whether a fibre is connected.
 Start in automatic mode, then switch to realtime mode and select the most suitable parameters.

 OTDRs are invaluable test instruments.
 Maybe a small mistake will cause serious damage to this equipment.
-So before use it, you should better know it as detailed as possible to avoid any loss because of innocence and make full use of it in optical fiber events.
+So before use it, you should better know it as detailed as possible to avoid any loss because of innocence and make full use of it in optical fibre events.